DFE-Digital/find-information-about-academies-and-trusts/docs/adrs/0019-ui-tests-against-dev.md

 Previously, we had two types of Cypress tests for our UI:

-- **Deployment Tests**: These pointed to the live URL of our Dev environment.
+- **Deployment Tests**: These pointed to the live URL of our Dev & Test environment.
 - **Regression Tests**: These ran against an isolated container environment spun up by the pipeline, using a substantial fake database setup.

 The regression testing setup, while isolated and customisable, introduced overhead due to the maintenance of the fake database and the complexity of managing isolated containers.
 Given the project's direction and needs, we re-evaluated this approach and made the decision to streamline it.